Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/flash_memory_layout/flash_layout/src/flash_layout.rst

    [1] KM4_IMG3 only exists in the RTL8726EA and RTL8720EA series.

 Memory Management Unit (MMU)
 --------------------------------------------------------
-To achieve flexibility of image and for image encryption when RSIP is enabled (the fixed address is needed by IV when doing image encryption ,refer to RSIP for more information), Flash MMU is applied by default.
+To achieve flexibility of image and for image encryption when RSIP is enabled (the fixed address is needed by IV when doing image encryption, refer to RSIP for more information), Flash MMU is applied by default.
 The default MMU layout used in SDK is illustrated below.

 .. figure:: ../figures/flash_mmu_layout.svg